bartoszbialecki/ai-travel-planner/docs/ci-cd-setup.md

 4. **Protection Rules**: Configure as needed for your security requirements

 The workflows automatically use the `integration` environment for E2E tests, providing secure access to secrets without exposing them in logs.

-### Node.js Version

-The project uses Node.js 22.16.0 (defined in `.nvmrc`), which is automatically detected by the composite action.

 ## Execution